Identical Twins, Roselle, New Jersey, 1967: In popular culture

+Art market

 In 2004, a print of the photo was sold at Sotheby's in New York for $478,000.
 It is also one of a set of recreated iconic portraits through photographic history by the photographer Sandro Miller using John Malkovich as the actor in each portrait.

+Peter Bunnell's 25.4 cm x 26 cm print was sold at the Phillips auction in April 2023, for near-high $215,900.
+Bunnell’s print is titled and dated by the photographer.
+The purposely diffuse edges of the image are a hallmark of Arbus’s mature printing style in which she employed a filed-out negative carrier while making prints in the darkroom.